freerange/site/soups/weeknotes/week-375.snip.markdown

 ## Smart Answers

-We were sad to see [Erik][erik-eide] leave the team this week.
-We enjoyed working with Erik and wish him all the best for the future.
+[Erik][erik-eide] left the team this week.
+We've enjoyed working with Erik and wish him all the best for the future.

 ### New `on_response` block